CodeMeAPixel/Portfolio/README.md

 ## 🎨 Theming

-- Supports multiple color themes (blue, purple, teal, rose, etc.).
+- Supports multiple color themes (blue, purple, teal, rose, amber, etc.).
 - Theme is persisted and can be changed via the UI.

 ---